-- LD-P.17 Ground Floor Residential Use.
-Residential uses fronting the street are only permitted on the upper floors of commercial buildings.
-Ground floor residential is not permitted, including in the rear portion of and/or behind an existing or proposed non-residential building. - LD-P.18 Entrances.
+- The proposed residential is fully parked on-site - Mixed Use Transitional: Ground floor residential may be located behind commercial uses in Mixed Use - Transitional district provided that: - Street fronting commercial space is required, with a minimum building depth of 50-feet to ensure viable commercial uses: - Re-development sites have no net loss of commercial square footage; - Residential at the rear of the site designed to minimize visibility from the commercial street-front; - Corner lots maintain commercial character on secondary frontages to the maximum extent feasible; and - The proposed residential is fully parked on-site - LD-P.21 Entrances.
 Design entrances to be visible and accessible. - Residential entrances: In mixed-use projects with a residential component, design residential entrances to be separate and clearly distinguishable from commercial entrances or office lobbies.
-Street fronting residential entrances are allowed in areas designated as Mixed Use-Downtown and Mixed Use-Transitional, but not within areas designated as Downtown Commercial.
+Street fronting residential entrances are allowed in areas designated as Mixed-Use Downtown and Mixed-Use Transitional.
+In areas designated